Labor Inducing Medications During Pregnancy

 Babies with excessive molding due to extreme contractions brought on by misuse of Pitocin can have brain hemorrhages.
 Hypoxic-ischemic encephalopathy (HIE) can result.
 Even with treatment, babies with HIE often develop cerebral palsy, cognitive disabilities, developmental delays, and seizure disorders.

-Complications from Pitocin or Cytotec Misuse
+Complications from Pitocin or Cytotec During Labor and Delivery

 Inappropriate use or excessive dosage of Pitocin can cause labor complications for the mother, including: